TusharIbtekar/blind75/238. Product of Array Except Self/README.md

 First, need to calculate the product of the elements of the array.
 There are two observations:

-- if the array contains more than two zeros, then every element of the `ans` array will be zero.
+- if the array contains more than one zero, then every element of the `ans` array will be zero.
 - if only one of the element is zero, then every element except that will be zero.
 - if there is no zero, then simply dividing the product with current element and putting it in `ans` array does the trick.